The other day, I was part of a conversation asking the question whether the insiders in a dissociative system should be called parts or people.

 It’s a rather awesome ability, if you ask me.

-Three cheers for all of y’all with DID !!
+Three cheers for all of y’all who are managing life with DID !!

 - It’s Ok to be Unique – It’s Ok to be Plural